Online Law and Government Programs

 Law

-You may have been intrigued by a television show or movie involving attorneys and dramatic court cases.
+Ever been intrigued by a television show or movie involving attorneys and dramatic court cases?
 Here is your chance to see how the profession works from the inside.
-In this course, you will learn how to think like an attorney—how to pose the right questions, evaluate evidence, and make decisions based on fact rather than emotion.
-If you’re interested in pursuing law or want to sharpen your critical thinking skills, this course is a must.
+Learn how to think like an attorney—how to pose the right questions, evaluate evidence, and make decisions based on fact rather than emotion.
+Interested in pursuing law, or want to sharpen your critical thinking?
+This course is a must.

 International Relations

 Natural disasters.
 Pandemics.
 Unconventional warfare.
 Cyber threats.
-Learn how our world works in light of current problems and possibilities.
+Learn how our world reacts to disasters.
 Discover why populist movements arise and how they can threaten democracy.
-Find out how different nations define human rights.
-See how technological advances offer both promise and threat.
-Explore the field of International Relations and consider what your role will be in tomorrow’s world.
+Consider how different nations define human rights, and see how technological advances offer both promise and threat.
+Explore the field of international relations and consider what your role will be in tomorrow’s world.

 International Law

-International law has been in existence since the Peace of Westphalia in 1648.
-Here is a unique opportunity to learn how this complex field has grown.
-We’ll look at events such as the Nuremberg Trials, the Gulf War, the war in Ukraine; plus, everything from border disputes and human rights violations to questions of who has jurisdiction over land, sea, and air.
-Discover how treaties are ratified, how international laws are enforced, and how conflicts that involve genocide are addressed.
-If you envision a future in law, international negotiations, or global activism, this is the place to start.
+International law began with the Peace of Westphalia in 1648.
+This course reveals how this complex field evolved.
+We’ll look at events like the Nuremberg Trials, the Gulf War, and the war in Ukraine; plus border disputes and human rights violations.
+Learn how treaties are ratified, how international laws are enforced, and how conflicts involving genocide are addressed.
+Thinking of a future in law or global activism?
+This course is for you.

 Cybersecurity